+The appeal decision of the Appeals Officer will be provided simultaneously to both parties no later than fifteen (15) business days after all written responses are received.
+All appeal decisions need to be in writing.

-If an appeal is granted, the Appeals Officer may remand the case to the Hearing Officer and provide instructions regarding the nature and extent of its reconsideration.
+If an appeal of the dismissal of Formal Complaint is granted, the Formal Complaint will be reinstated and the Title IX Coordinator will initiate a prompt, thorough, and impartial investigation of Prohibited Conduct in accordance with the Investigation Procedure outlined in Section IV of these Procedures.
+The decision of the Appeals Officer will be final and not subject to further appeal under the Title IX Policy.
+If an appeal of the dismissal of a Formal Complaint is denied, the matter is closed, and the Hearing Officer's decision stands as final.
+The Appeals Officer will issue a written decision describing the result of the appeal and the rationale for the result.
+If an appeal of a determination of responsibility and/or imposed disciplinary sanction(s) is granted, the Appeals Officer may remand the case to the Hearing Officer and provide instructions regarding the nature and extent of its reconsideration.
 The Hearing Officer will act promptly to reconsider the matter consistent with those instructions.
 Following reconsideration, the finding of the Hearing Officer or the sanction imposed by the Hearing Officer will be final and not subject to further appeal under the Title IX Policy.

 Alternatively, the Appeals Officer may modify the Hearing Officer's decision and/or sanction in accordance with the Title IX Policy and these Procedures.

-If the appeal is denied, the matter is closed, and the Hearing Officer's decision stands as final.
+If the appeal of a determination of responsibility and/or imposed sanction(s) is denied, the matter is closed, and the Hearing Officer's decision stands as final.
 The Appeals Officer will issue a written decision describing the result of the appeal and the rationale for the result.
 The appeal decision will be provided simultaneously to both parties no later than fifteen (15) business days after all written responses are received.

 In the event of a determination that the Title IX Policy was violated by an employee, the Hearing Outcome Letter and appeal decision will be provided to the Dean of the Respondent's School or College and/or Department Chair (if the Respondent is a faculty member), the Provost (if the Respondent is a Dean), or relevant Vice President and/or appropriate Supervisor (if the Respondent is a staff member or third-party).